Sparkling Apple Juice - Martinelli's Copycat

 If you want a few other ideas for drink recipes that will please a party crowd, try our Christmas Punch or our yummy Orange Frappe.

-How to Make Sparkling Apple Cider
+How to Make Martinelli's Sparkling Apple Juice

 If you make this recipe please leave us a comment and review!
 They mean so much to us.